swhsu/Mesh-Simplification/readme.md

-Automated mesh simplification using quantitative edge collapsing.
+# Automated mesh simplification using quantitative edge collapsing.

 ![Screenshot](meshsimplification.jpg)

-Step to run this demo:
+# Build & Run:
 0. You will need [glew](http://glew.sourceforge.net/) to build & run.

 1. Build the VS project and copy exe file to "run" folder.